vilishalobo/Enhancement-of-Food-Security-Techniques/README.md

 # A Blockchain Based Supply Chain Management System

 ## Dependencies
-Built upon one of the Truffle boxes; [drizzle](https://trufflesuite.com/boxes/), which helps integrate ReactJs with blockchain smart contracts.
+Built upon the [Hardhat boilerplate code](https://github.com/NomicFoundation/hardhat-boilerplate), which helps integrate ReactJs with blockchain smart contracts.

 Tools and versions used -

-- Node v16.15.0
+- Node v20.12.0
-- npm v8.5.5
+- npm v10.5.0
-- Ganache client v2.5.4
+- Hardhat v2.12.5
-- Truffle v5.5.12
+- Ethers v5.4.7
-- Solidity v0.5.16
+- Solidity v0.8.17
-- Web3.js v1.5.3
+- MUI v5.15.20

-Additionally, the frontend is powered by *material-ui* v4.x.
+Additionally, the frontend is powered by *material-ui* v5.x.

 ## Code Structure
-The ReactJs part of the code goes under `appfrontend`, smart contracts under `contracts`, and migration configurations for these smart contracts under `migrations`.
+The ReactJs part of the code goes under `appfrontend`, smart contracts under `contracts`, and deployment configurations for these smart contracts under `scripts`.
-Configurations for connecting to local blockchain - Ganache, and compiling the contracts are written in the `truffle-config.js` file.

 Frontend uses the compiled contracts to interact with them.
-The compiled contracts are stored in `appfrontend/src/contracts/` (as configured in the `truffle-config.js` file), and are read internally in the `appfrontend/src/drizzleOptions.js` file.
-The expected contracts and events are configured here.
+The compiled contracts are stored in `appfrontend/src/contracts/` (as configured in the `deploy.js` file) and are accessed directly from the `.json` files.

 Frontend images for current state of the application are stored in the `images/currentstate` folder.